 Name of Subscriber/Owner:

-On behalf of the above-named Subscriber or Owner, the following individuals are authorized to make additions to the account, request redemptions, change the distribution rate, and conduct other business with the Fund ("Authorized Person").
-Any change in the Authorized Person must be sent in writing to the UUA with certification of approval by the governing body of the Congregation.
+make additions to the account, requother business with the Fund ("Aut iest redemp horized Pe Owner, the following individuals are authorize otions, change the distribution rate, and conduction").
+Any change in the Authorized Person on of approval by the governing body of the et

-Date: , 20
+Date : ., 20

 Name Attested Signature

+This form must be completed even if you enter 0% on the Distribution Election Form.